Dog Policy

 2. What is it trained to do to mitigate the disability?

-Service dogs will be required to leave camp and you will not be refunded if any of the following occur: wandering, barking, jumping on children or adults, growling, lunging at anyone, defecating and not being cleaned up after, running free without being leashed, stealing other peoples items and not maintaining a "heel" position.
+Service dogs or dogs belonging to instructors will be required to leave camp if any of the following occur: barking, jumping on children or adults, growling, lunging at anyone, defecating and not being cleaned up after, running free without being leashed, stealing other peoples items, and not maintaining a "heel" position.
+If you bring a service dog that misbehaves, you will be required to leave the property without a refund.